 - a.
 The student should justify the reason for taking the course outside AUE to the Academic Advisor, Program Director, College Dean and the Registrar and explain whether: - The student is graduating. - The University is not offering the said course. - Graduation plan of the student is affected. - b.
 Students should submit the duly approved Transient Student Form, upon approval from the VPAA, College Dean, Program Director, Academic Advisor and the Registrar for taking the course outside AUE. - c.
 The VPAA, College Dean, Program Director, Academic Advisor and the Registrar should ensure that the proposed university in which the course is taken, whether in the UAE or abroad (Universities approved by the Ministry of Education Higher Education Affairs (MOE) or the Universities that AUE has a partnership with, are duly approved by AUE. - d.
 The Internship/Capstone /Practicum Courses are not allowed to be taken outside AUE. - f.
 The learning outcomes and the syllabi of the courses taken at any other university should match an appropriate manner with the one offered by the AUE. - g.
 The student should obtain prior approval and an official letter from the Registrar, should they decide to take any courses outside the University. - h.
-The student should submit a letter of acceptance, duly stamped from the host university, with the official syllabi to registration within a week of approval of the student's application.
+The student should submit a letter of acceptance, duly stamped from the host university, with the official syllabi to registration within a week of approval of the student's application. - i.

-- i.
 Students should earn a minimum Grade of "B" for the courses to be considered. - j.
-The chosen course should not be a repeated course. - k.
+The chosen course should not be a repeated course. - k. the maximum transient student credit hours that can be taken outside the AUE cannot exceed 9 credit hours. - l.
 The student must provide the official transcript for the course in order to receive credit.